Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Food - Fish and chips, are hard to beat so head to the coast and enjoy them by the seaside.

-We hope whatever you and your family plan to do, you have a great week in the May holidays, below are a list of Dorset attractions and activity providers who would love you to join them over half term!
+We hope whatever you and your family plan to do, you have a great week.
+Below are a list of Dorset attractions and activity providers who would love you to join them over the school holidays.

 Attractions and Activities